eddieantonio/redeploy/README.md

  2. Create a secret key using `python3.6 ./redeploy/generate-secret.py {app}`
  3. Ensure all of the permissions are correct! `example` script has status `www-data:www-data` with mode `a+x` (executable for all).
 The generated `secret.key` has status `www-data:www-data` with mode `400`.
 The permissions should work with default Apache configurations.
  4. [Optional] Enable continuous deployment on Travis-CI.
+ 5. [Optional] Add ip in `redeploy/ip-whitelist.json` so that redeployment can be manually triggered from these ip without a secret file.
+(In that case `curl -XPOST sapir.artsrn.ualberta.ca/redeploy/app-name` will be enough)

 ### Creating a CGI script